Suavek85/Playgrounds-on-Costa-del-Sol/README.md

+Project2:

+- my own idea
-# project2 - work in progress, especially resposiveness which is not finished
+- work in progress, especially resposiveness which is far from finished
+- HTML, CSS